rrovetto/Ontology-Development-Guidelines/Intended Meaning/README.md

 ## The Intended Meaning of your ontology constructs and terminology

-This section describes the importance of understanding and asserting the intended meaning or purpose of the ontolog constructs (classes, relations, etc.), and any associated label (terms) assigned to each construct.

-**NOTE**: An example of an ontology construct is an OWL (Web Ontology Language) Class, or OWL Data Property.
+This section describes the importance of understanding and asserting the intended meaning and purpose of the ontolog constructs (classes, non-category relations, etc.), and any associated label assigned to each construct. **NOTE**: An example of an ontology construct is an OWL (Web Ontology Language) Class, or OWL Data Property.

 _Ontology Construct / Symbol-structure_ = the class, relation, individual, etc. being created in an ontology file, i.e., the computational structure being created.